dojo/intern-helper/README.md

 #### .listener

-A reference to a simple stub function to use on an expected render as a place holder for listener functions in a render.
+A reference to a simple stub function to use on an expected render as a placeholder for listener functions in a render.
 For
 example:

 ```typescript